menachemgerst/BikeShare/README.md

 there is a very good chance to convert casual riders into members.

 ### Analysis Goals
+1. To identify the differences between the types of riders membership - casual vs. member
+2. To identify the high and low usage of the bikes during the day, week and year
+3. To identify the popular (and not popular) stations and riding ereas Answering these three questions can help build a new stratgy fo convert casual to members riders

 ### The Data
 The data contains all the rides recorded in 12 month. the data of each use of a bike is recorderd and stored in the DWH.